 Proposals to the Annual General Meeting of Municipality Finance Plc

-The Board of Directors and the Shareholders' Nomination Committee have made the following proposals to the Annual General Meeting (hereinafter "AGM") convening on 28 March 2018 at 14:00 (EET):
+The Board of Directors (hereinafter the "Board") and the Shareholders' Nomination Committee have made the following proposals to the Annual General Meeting (the "AGM") convening on 28 March 2019 at 10:00 (EET):

 Use of profit shown on the balance sheet

-In recent years, the company has been preparing for the anticipated tightening of banking regulation related capital ratio requirements, the leverage ratio requirement in particular.
-The Board of Directors estimates that the moderate distribution of dividends will not place the fulfilment of the capital requirements or the company's liquidity in jeopardy.
-MuniFin clearly fulfils all the prudential requirements set for it.
-Dividends will be paid to shareholders who are recorded in the company's list of shareholders on 4 April 2018.
-The Board of Directors proposes that the dividends be paid on 9 April 2018.
+In recent years, the company has been preparing for the anticipated entering into force of banking regulation related capital ratio requirements, the leverage ratio requirement in particular.
+The Board estimates that moderate distribution of dividends will not place the fulfilment of the capital requirements or the company's liquidity in jeopardy.
+MuniFin clearly fulfils all the prudential requirements set to it.
+Dividends will be paid to shareholders who are recorded in the company's list of shareholders on 4 April 2019.
+The Board proposes that the dividends be paid on 9 April 2019.

 Remuneration and composition of the Board of Directors

-The Shareholders' Nomination Committee proposes to the AGM the following remuneration of the Board of Directors for the term from the closing of the 2018 AGM, to the closing of the next AGM (hereinafter the "term 2018-2019"): annual fixed remuneration of a Board member EUR 20,000; annual fixed remuneration of the Vice Chairperson of the Board EUR 23,000; annual fixed remuneration of the Chairperson of the Board EUR 35,000; to the members, a fee of EUR 500 per Board and committee meeting attended; and to the chairpersons, EUR 800 per meeting attended.
+The Shareholders' Nomination Committee proposes to the AGM that the following remuneration of the Board for the term from the closing of the 2019 AGM, to the closing of the next AGM (the "Term 2019-2020"): annual fixed remuneration of a Board member EUR 20,000; annual fixed remuneration of the Vice Chairperson of the Board EUR 23,000; annual fixed remuneration of the Chairperson of the Board EUR 35,000; to the members, a fee of EUR 500 per Board and committee meeting attended; and to the chairpersons, EUR 800 per meeting attended.
 The Shareholders' Nomination Committee also proposes to the AGM that such fees are also paid per each meeting required by authorities.
-The annual remuneration with respect to the Chairperson, Vice Chairperson as well as the members are proposed to be increased by EUR 5,000 per year.
-Work in which MuniFin's Board engages has undergone significant change and the requirements set out with respect to Board members' knowledge, experience and use of time as well as Board members' responsibilities have increased particularly after MuniFin was assigned the status of a significant institution (O-SII) and was transferred under direct supervision of the European Central Bank.
-Pursuant to the view of the Shareholders' Nomination Committee, increase in remuneration is justified and reasonable taking into account the amount of work and the extent of responsibility involved in the Board's duties.
+Proposed remuneration corresponds to the remuneration for the term 2018-2019.

 Election and remuneration of the Auditor

-The Board of Directors proposes to the AGM to re-elect KPMG Oy Ab as the company's auditor for the term 2018-2019.
-KPMG Oy Ab has announced that in the event they are elected as the company's auditor, Mr. Marcus Tötterman, APA, will act as the principal auditor.
-Marcus Töttermann has acted as the principal auditor during the previous term as well.
-The Board of Directors proposes to the AGM that the auditor's fees will be paid against reasonable invoices.
+The Board of Directors proposes to the AGM to re-elect KPMG Oy Ab as the company's auditor for the term 2019-2020.
+KPMG Oy Ab has announced that in the event they are elected as the company's auditor, Ms. Tiia Kataja, APA, will act as the principal auditor.
+Mr. Marcus Töttermann, who has acted as the principal auditor previously, has become unable to continue as the principal auditor due to rotation requirements set out in audit legislation.
+The Board proposes to the AGM that the auditor's fees will be paid against reasonable invoices.